raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

   interfaces, and types, without mandating concrete technical choices yet.
   _Conveyed by future tense and/or speculative language._

+### Reference implementation

+[filecoin-project/ref-fvm] is a reference implementation to serve as a companion to this specification.

 ### Architectural overview

 This diagram provides a high-level architectural overview.